create3000/x_ite/docs/_posts/what's-new.md

 ### Notable Changes

 - [x] Improved context menu handling on mobile devices.
-- [x] OBJ parser now uses material textures and parses ambient, diffuse, specular and shininess texture.
+- [x] OBJ parser now uses material textures and parses ambient, diffuse, specular and shininess textures.
 - [x] Fixed bug in X3DViewpointNode.viewAll if there are transformations above the node.
 - [x] Fixed a bug in OrthoViewpoint when a transition is made.